Gastric Banding Surgery Guide

-Gastric Banding Surgery was once a popular weight loss surgery option, but has fallen to be rarely performed in both the United States and Mexico.
+Gastric Banding (Lap-Band) in Mexico, was once a popular weight loss surgery option but has fallen to be rarely performed in both the United States and Mexico.
 Reading this article on gastric banding will help educate individuals on undergoing gastric banding in Mexico.
 If you want more information please contact our helpful staff by filling out the form to the right.

 Unlike other bariatric surgeries, gastric banding surgery is a reversible surgery.
 Gastric banding requires patients to occasionally adjust their gastric band to further the weight loss surgery.